Honda City: Fifth generation (GM2/3; 2008)

 The City was also briefly offered in selected European countries including Poland with a 1.4-litre i-VTEC engine mated to either a 5-speed manual or a 6-speed i-SHIFT automated manual transmission.

-In the Philippines, the fifth-generation City was launched in 2009 available in 2 trims: 1.3 S and 1.5 E. The 1.3 S was offered in either 5-speed manual transmission or 5-speed automatic while the E trim was only available in 5-speed automatic transmission with paddle shifters.
+In the Philippines, the fifth-generation City was launched in 2009 available in two variants: 1.3 S and 1.5 E. The 1.3 S was offered in either 5-speed manual transmission or 5-speed automatic while the E trim was only available in 5-speed automatic transmission with paddle shifters.

 It was released in India in November 2008.
 The City became the best-selling model of the company in the country, with sales volume even surpassing that of Thailand, previously the best selling market for the City.
 The City has been the leader in the mid-sized sedan segment for a decade, with 35% market share in 2010.
 In India it came with a 1.5-litre petrol engine mated to a manual transmission or a 5-speed automatic.